 · 1.
 Support the pelvic organs (bladder, uterus and bowel)

-The urinary system, the intestines, and the reproductive organs are all supported by ligaments and the pelvic floor muscles.
-Without the support of the pelvic floor, uterus, bladder and bowel would be unstable within the pelvis and could start to fall, leading to a pelvic organ prolapse.
-Also note that during pregnancy, the pelvic floor muscles also provide support for the baby and assist in birthing.
+The urinary system, intestines, and reproductive organs are all supported by ligaments and pelvic floor muscles.
+Without the support of the pelvic floor, the uterus, bladder, and bowel would lack stability within the pelvis.
+Additionally, during pregnancy, the pelvic floor muscles provide essential support for the baby and assist in childbirth.

 · 2.
 Maintain and control continence (both urinary and rectal)